-A Children's Social Care Manager should consider the decisions made at each Looked After Children's Review within five working days of receiving them and to advise the IRO and all those who attended the review if they are unable to agree them.
+A Children's Social Care Manager should consider the decisions made at each Children in our Care Review within 5 working days of receiving them and to advise the IRO and all those who attended the review if they are unable to agree them.

 If no response is received the decisions should be considered agreed by the local authority and should be implemented within the proposed timescales.